Ireneruru/MediCurator-Readthedocs/docs/source/sections/Data-Sources.rst

 In this way, you can have extension to any other data source as you want.

-DICOMweb is the web standard for medical imaging.
+DICOMWeb is the web standard for medical imaging.
 Since it has become more and more popular, now talk about it more detailly.

 DICOMWeb has two main kinds of API that will be used, retrieve and download.